New ideas about multiplication of tensorial distributions: Overview of the present state of the theory

-There is supposedly an equivalent formulation to Geroch and Traschen \cite{GerTra} given by Vickers and Steinbauer \cite{Vickers}, which says that the space of tensorial distributions can be taken as ~~$D'(M)\otimes T^{m}_{n}(M)$,~~ where $D'(M)$ is the dual to the space of smooth, compactly supported $k$-form fields ($k$ dimensional space).
-Or in other words it is the space of sections with distributional coefficients.
-The authors use Lie derivatives as a derivative operator, presumably for the reasons I have given.
-More similar formulations to Vickers and Steinbauer \cite{Vickers} can be found in \cite{geometry}.
-In \cite{geometry} the authors just generalize the whole construction by taking the tensorial distributions to be the dual to the space of compactly supported sections of the bundle ~$E*\otimes Vol^{1-q}$.
-Here ~$Vol^{1-q}$~ is a space of ~($1-q$)-densities and ~$E*$~ is a dual to a tensor bundle ~$E$~ (hence to the dual belong objects given as ~$E\otimes Vol^{q}$).
-The differential operator acting on such space is again the Lie derivative operator along a smooth vector field.
-We can mention also another formulation, which comes from the old book of deRham \cite{deRham}~(it uses the expression ``current'').
-It defines the space of distributions to be a dual space to space of all compactly supported form fields.
-It is clear that tensors having range higher than $n$ ($n$ is the dimension of space) cannot be obtained directly by this definition, but can be given by tensor (current) multiplication.
+There is an equivalent formulation to \cite{GerTra}, given by \cite{Vickers}, which takes the space of tensorial distributions to be ~~$D'(M)\otimes T^{m}_{n}(M)$.~~ Here $D'(M)$ is the dual to the space of smooth, compactly supported $k$-form fields ($k$ dimensional space).
+Or in other words, it is the space of sections with distributional coefficients.
+In \cite{geometry} the authors generalize the whole construction by taking the tensorial distributions to be the dual to the space of compactly supported sections of the bundle ~$E^{*}\otimes ~V\!ol^{1-q}$.
+Here ~$V\!ol^{1-q}$~ is a space of ~($1-q$)-densities and ~$E^{*}$~ is a dual to a tensor bundle ~$E$~ (hence to the dual belong objects given as ~$E\otimes ~V\!ol^{q}$).
+In all these formulations Lie derivative along a smooth vector field represents the differential operator\footnote{We can mention also another classical formulation of distributional form fields, which comes from the old book of deRham \cite{deRham}~(it uses the expression ``current'').
+It naturally defines the space of distributions to be a dual space to space of all compactly supported form fields.}.

-Let us mention here, that there is one thing we consider to be unsatisfactory on these constructions and this is the fact that for the purpose of physics we need much more to incorporate the concept of covariant derivative than the concept of Lie derivative.
-There was some work done in this direction \cite{Marsden, Wilson}, but it is a very basic sketch rather than a full and satisfactory theory.
-It is unclear (in the papers cited) how one can obtain for the covariant derivative operator expected and meaningful results outside the class of smooth tensor fields.
+Let us mention here that there is one unsatisfactory feature of these constructions, namely that for physical purposes we need much more to incorporate the concept of the covariant derivative rather than the Lie derivative.
+There was some work done in this direction \cite{Hartley, Marsden, Wilson}, but it is a very basic sketch, rather than a full and satisfactory theory.
+It is unclear (in the papers cited) how one can obtain for the covariant derivative operator the expected and meaningful results outside the class of smooth tensor fields.